ThatRandomGuy09/ThatRandomGuy09/README.md

 ## 🔭 Current Endeavors

-I'm currently a full-stack developer, and my journey involves both building and learning.
-Here's what I'm currently focused on:
+I'm currently a full-stack developer, and my journey involves both building and learning Here's what I'm currently focused on:
 - I'm engaged in exciting full-stack projects.
 - I'm an early riser, always driven and constantly learning in the tech world.